ocelot-cloud/website/content/docs/overview/architecture.md

 <img src="/images/ocelot-architecture.drawio.svg" style="width:60%;" alt="Architecture Diagram">

 For security reasons, each app runs in its own isolated space with its unique Docker network and volumes.
-So apps are unaware of each other.
+So, apps are isolated from each other.